-- A referral from a law enforcement agency;
+- A referral from a law enforcement agency

-- A referral from non-government organizations;
+- A referral from a non-government organization

-- Proactive victim recovery operations; and
+- Proactive victim recovery operations

-During a human trafficking investigation, the primary goal of investigators is the recovery of victims in order to remove them from an environment of violence and exploitation.
-Program representatives work with victim advocates and organizations that are able to provide victims of human trafficking with immediate assistance (shelter, food, clothing) and long-term support services (counseling, education assistance, job training).
-After recovering a victim of human trafficking, field offices seek to arrest and successfully prosecution the traffickers.
+Victim recovery is the primary goal of trafficking investigations.
+The FBI’s multi-disciplinary team of agents, analysts, victim specialists, and forensic interviewers work together to ensure a victim-centered, trauma-informed response.
+FBI victim specialists work with local state and federal resources to provide immediate assistance (shelter, food, clothing) and long-term support (counseling, education assistance, job training).
+After recovering a victim of human trafficking, field offices seek to arrest and successfully prosecute the traffickers.

 Innocence Lost National Initiative